RedRichard/login-solution/README.md

 ## Docker

-To run the app use the **docker-compose.yaml**.
+To run the app use the **docker-compose.yaml** file.

     docker-compose -f ./docker-compose.yaml up

 Access services:
   - Frontend: localhost:9000